aiven/devportal/docs/products/kafka/kafka-connect/howto/s3-iam-assume-role.rst

 ============================================

 The :doc:`Apache Kafka® S3 sink connector by Aiven <s3-sink-connector-aiven>` allows you to move data from an Aiven for Apache Kafka® cluster to Amazon S3 for long term storage.
-The connection between the connector and the S3 bucket can be managed either via long-term AWS credentials ``ACCESS_KEY_ID`` and ``SECRET_ACCESS_KEY``, or using `AWS Assume role credentials <https://docs.aws.amazon.com/sdkref/latest/guide/feature-assume-role-credentials.html>`_ which request a short-term credential every time the connector has a task to store data to an S3 bucket.
+The connection between the connector and the S3 bucket can be managed either via long-term AWS credentials (``ACCESS_KEY_ID`` and ``SECRET_ACCESS_KEY``), or using `AWS Assume role credentials <https://docs.aws.amazon.com/sdkref/latest/guide/feature-assume-role-credentials.html>`_ which request a short-term credential every time the connector has a task to store data to an S3 bucket.

-To use AWS Assume role credentials in the S3 sink connector need to:
+To use AWS Assume role credentials in the S3 sink connector, you need to:

 * Request a unique IAM user from Aiven support
 * Create an AWS cross-account access role